davidrhoden/davidrhoden-basic-netlify/timeline/everything-tool/everything-tool-chattanooga.md

 ---
 title: We played a show or two in Chattanooga.
 date: 1990-04-01T22:00:00.000Z
-summary: I remember this show or these shows but I really wonder when they happened.
 excerpt: I remember this show or these shows but I really wonder when they happened.
 category: rock
 image: /static/img/rock/everything-tool/everything-tool-with-37-targets.jpg
 tags: